 Android: Settings –> Apps and Notifications.
-Find the betting app by name (either DraftKings or FanDuel).
-Tap on Permissions and toggle on Location
+Find the betting app by name (either DraftKings or FanDuel sportsbook WV).
+Tap on Permissions and toggle on location.

-Unlike in some other states where sports betting is legal, bettors are not obliged to first set foot inside a land-based property in order to register with an online sportsbook.
+Unlike in some other states where sports betting is legal, bettors are not obliged first to set foot inside a land-based property to register with an online sportsbook.
 That’s because mobile betting is allowed statewide – which is the big draw for operators.